bplank/bilstm-aux/README.md

 python src/bilty.sh --help
 ```

-A great option is DyNet autobatching [Neubig et al., 2017](https://arxiv.org/abs/1705.07860).
-It speeds up training by ~20\%.
+A great option is DyNet autobatching ([Neubig et al.,
+2017](https://arxiv.org/abs/1705.07860)).
+It speeds up training considerably (
+~20\%).
 You can activate it with:

 ``
---dynet-autobatch
+python src/bilty.sh --dynet-autobatch 1
 ``

 #### A couple of remarks